 - Are my baby's symptoms caused by teething?
 When teething, many babies drool.
 Teething happens during the same time that babies are putting "everything" into their mouths.
 (Your baby is going through the oral discovery phase of development.)
 Drooling can cause a rash on the chin, face, or chest.
 Some babies can also seem cranky during teething.
 This is likely because of soreness, swelling, and tenderness around the gums of the erupting tooth.
 Babies may bite on their fingers or toys to help relieve the pressure in the gums.
 They may also refuse to eat and drink because of mouth soreness.
 These symptoms usually begin about 3 to 5 days before a tooth erupts, and they disappear as soon as the tooth breaks through the gum.
 Other babies do not show any signs of discomfort from teething.
-Mild symptoms that gradually improve usually are nothing to worry about and may even be related to a viral infection or other condition.
+Teething may cause a mild increase in your child's temperature.
+But if the temperature is higher than 100.4°F (38°C), look for symptoms that may be related to an infection or illness.
 Severe or ongoing symptoms should be closely watched and discussed with your doctor.

 - What if my baby loses a baby tooth because of an injury?
 Early loss of a primary tooth may delay or speed up the eruption of a permanent tooth.
 If the primary tooth loss occurs long before the expected eruption of the permanent tooth, a dentist may need to place a spacer in the child's mouth.
 If a spacer is not used, teeth on each side may tip into the space, causing an impaction.